 |Psychologists in Hospitals and Health Centres (PHHC)||

-Information: We are offering two Best Student Conference Presentation Awards worth $250 each.
-Typically, one will go to a Poster Presentation and another will go to an Oral Presentation (as part of the PHHC Graduate Student Symposium).
-Both will be adjudicated by the PHHC Executive Committee at the annual CPA convention.
+Information: Up to two PHHC Section Merit Awards valued at $250 will go to PHHC section student member(s) presenting a poster or giving an oral presentation (as part of the Graduate Student Symposium or an oral/poster presentation).
+The winner(s) will be determined by the Executive Committee at the annual CPA convention.

 |Psychology in the Military||